vinicius77/flights_review/README.md

     </div>
 ```

-### CSS Styling fro the Review Component not covered here
+### CSS Styling for the Review Component not covered here

 ## Refactoring the API Call Methods